VU-IVM/GlobalInfraRisk/_sources/howto/damagescanner.md

 ```
 - Computes expected annual damages by integrating multiple hazard scenarios.
 - Supports **multiple vulnerability curves** for different asset types.

----

-## Key Considerations
-- **Ensure coordinate system consistency** - Both hazard and feature data should use **EPSG:4326** unless transformed.
-- **Check feature geometries** - Convert points/lines to polygons if needed.
-- **Use validated vulnerability and max damage values** for accurate results.

-With well-prepared data, `DamageScanner()` provides a flexible and powerful framework for impact and risk assessments.